panagiotiskon/AI-Project-3/README.md

+## Getting Started:

 This project was implemented for the course AI1 (YS02), during the winter semester 2021-2022, CS NKUA.

 The goal of this project is to define an exam scheduling problem as a CSP problem in timetable.py.
 Then use the already implemented algorithms from csp.py to analyze the results and come to a conclusion about the best performing algorithm.

 Also in the csp.py file is implemented the Dom/Wdeg heuristic according to this paper: http://www.frontiersinai.com/ecai/ecai2004/ecai04/pdf/p0146.pdf paragraph 3.3.

-Some useful information about the implementetion of this project:
+### Some useful information about the implementetion of this project:

 - The duration of the examination of each course is 3 hours.
 - The duration of the examination period of all courses is 21 days(Weekends are excluded).